AdobeDocs/marketo.en/help/marketo/release-notes/current.md

 ## Next-Generation Experience {#next-generation-experience}

-* **Updated Screens in the Next-Generation Experience**: We're delivering additional, refreshed screens in the next-generation experience that offer an updated design and usability enhancements via toggle switch:
+* **Updated Screens in the Next-Generation Experience**: We're delivering additional, refreshed screens in the next-generation experience that offer an updated design and usability enhancements accessible via toggle switch:

   * Landing Page Asset Details in Design Studio
   * Landing Page Asset Details in Marketing Activities